daiksoul/DptoolsCustomArmor/README.md

 ## Added Features

+### Translation
+The lore for the durability now properly works with any language that is supported by mojang.

 ### Mending
 Mending armors with custom durability is now available.
 If you have mending armor on, gained xp points will be converted to armor durability.